hat-chefCheck growth medium

 Does the cells/mL exceed 30,000 cells/mL at 1:100 dilution?

-Several strategies can be employed if the particle concentration in the medium is substantial.
+Several strategies are possible if the particle concentration in the medium is substantial.
+Consult Focus on target objectsfor more information.

 Last updated